AnswerMeWithMrB/website/README.md

 ## How to Github

-So, you're new to GitHub, eh?
+So, you're new to GitHub?
 Welcome!
 Github is a platform in which programmers from all over the world share their code to be enjoyed by the masses, for free!
 Here, we use it in order for many people to collaborate together to manage the AMWMB website.

 Github can be very confusing when you first start.
 If you can manage a quick paced lesson, check out The Coding Train's tutorial [Git and GitHub for Poets](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV) to get started.
 Video 1.1 is a useful introduction to GitHub, but video 1.3 will help you out the most here.